05

 Pop. ~28,000

 Your town is growing faster than anyone planned for.
-You moved here for the schools, the neighborhoods, the space.
-Now you're sitting in 45 minutes of traffic wondering who's supposed to be planning for all this growth.
-The answer?
-Someone who never has to answer to you.
+45 minutes of traffic wondering who's supposed to be planning for all this growth.

 What's happening to you